quicwg/base-drafts/draft-ietf-quic-transport.md

 application data, aggressive increases in probe size carry fewer consequences.

-## Responding to ICMP "Unreachable" messages {#icmp-unreach}
+## Responding to ICMP Unreachable Messages {#icmp-unreach}

-When a QUIC endpoint receives an ICMP "Unreachable" message during a handshake, the response SHOULD be identical to receiving an ICMP TPB message that announces a Path MTU smaller than 1280 octets (see {{icmp-pmtu}}).
+When a QUIC endpoint receives an ICMP Unreachable message (other than PTB message) during a handshake, the response SHOULD be identical to receiving an ICMP PTB message that announces a Path MTU smaller than 1280 octets during a handshake (see {{icmp-ptb-during-handshake}}).

-When an ICMP "Unreachable" message is received after the handshake, the QUIC endpoint should send a PATH_CHALLENGE frame ({{frame-path-challenge}}).
-Sending PATH_CHALLENGE frames on the same path due to ICMP "Unreachable" messages should be rate limited.
+When an ICMP Unreachable message (other than PTB message) is received after the handshake, the server SHOULD ignore this messages, since this message could be due to a NAT losing its binding or due to an attack.

+The client, however, SHOULD attempt to verify this ICMP message by sending additional packets containing PING frames ({{frame-ping}}) as well as possibly other frames.
+If the client receives no QUIC packets from the server for the duration of multiple round-trip times after receiving an ICMP Unreachable, the client SHOULD deem the connection dead and attempt to reconnect (preferably to a different server IP, if one is available).

 # Streams: QUIC's Data Structuring Abstraction {#streams}